 Ice Pick Acne Scars

 Ice pick acne scars are deep and narrow and resemble a large, empty pore.
-As the name suggests, it can look as though the skin has been punctured with an “ice pick”.
-When the body doesn’t produce enough collagen due to an injury (like severe acne) depressions such as ice pick scars can form.
+As the name suggests, it can look as though the skin has been punctured with an ice pick.
+When the body doesn’t produce enough collagen due to an injury (like severe acne), depressions such as ice pick scars can form.
 This type of acne scarring is often the most difficult to treat.

-Dark or Red Acne Scars
+Dark Spots & Red Acne Scars

-Acne often leaves behind red or dark spots, especially for patients with Hispanic, Asian, African and/or Middle Eastern/Mediterranean heritage(s).
-These skin types are more prone to pigment changes in general, and acne often leaves discoloration that is very difficult to remove on skin types 3-6.
-Our physicians understand how frustrating this discoloration can be, and how carefully it must be treated.
-Many traditional acne scar treatments, such as certain lasers, are either not suitable for these skin types or must be turned down to such a low power setting that the treatments are not very effective.
+Acne often leaves behind red or dark spots, especially for patients with Hispanic, Asian, African, and/or Middle Eastern/Mediterranean heritage(s).
+These skin types are more prone to pigment changes in general and acne often leaves discoloration that is very difficult to remove on skin types 3-6.
+Our physicians understand how frustrating this discoloration can be and how carefully it must be treated.
+Many traditional acne scar treatments, such as certain lasers, are either not suitable for these skin types or must be turned down to such a low-power setting that the treatments are not very effective.
 That’s why our practice has invested heavily in a variety of treatments, including those that best treat our patients with sensitive skin.

-- We can remove the scar completely using surgical excision – this is typically reserved for the very worst of these scars
+We can remove the scar completely using surgical excision – this is typically reserved for the very worst of these scars.

 Acne scars disrupt the normal fat layer that exists just below the skin.
 Aging also sees this layer continue to deteriorate.
-That’s why acne scars often appear to get worse over time, especially in our late 40’s and beyond.
-Whenever volume is needed, there are 2 main options for replacing it – fat transfer and dermal fillers.
-Fat transfer removes fat from your love handles or abdomen and transfers it to wherever you need it most.
+That’s why acne scars often appear to get worse over time, especially in our late 40s and beyond.
+Whenever volume is needed, there are 2 main options for replacing it: fat transfer and dermal fillers.

+A fat transfer removes fat from your love handles or abdomen and transfers it to wherever you need it most.
 This procedure offers very natural and long-lasting results because we’re making use of your own fat cells.

-Lasers and microneedling work by creating tiny collumns of microdamage which the skin responds to by laying down more collagen in the area, to fortify the skin.
+Lasers and microneedling work by creating tiny columns of microdamage which the skin responds to by laying down more collagen in the area, to fortify the skin.
 Radiofrequency and ultrasonic energy work by heating up the collagen bundles, causing them to be completely remodeled and repaired by the body.
 RF (radiofrequency) microneedling combines both radiofrequency heat and deep microneedling, making it one of our favorite ways to treat acne scars because of the big results it creates.

 At Reflections, we employ a holistic view of acne scars and tools to treat each of the underlying causes at the source for healthy skin that ages beautifully.
 No matter what type of acne scars you have, our doctors can create a customized plan to address your current acne scars and also prevent future scarring.